Getting Started with Adapnex

 // --- Interface Variables ---

-// These are simple C++ booleans, not hardware addresses!
+// These are simple C++ types, effectively our "Software IO".

 SquareWaveGenerator generator;